 2. Young Workers

 Suppliers shall not use child labor.
 “Child” in this section means any person under the age of 15, or under the age for completing compulsory education, or under the minimum age for employment in the country, whichever is greatest.
+Suppliers shall verify age of young workers to ensure age is above that of minimum employment.
 Workers under the age of 18 shall not perform work that is likely to jeopardize their health and safety, including night shifts and overtime.
 Supplier shall ensure proper management of student workers through proper maintenance of student records, rigorous due diligence of educational partners, and protection of students’ rights in accordance with applicable laws and regulations.
 Supplier shall provide appropriate support and training to all student workers.
 In the absence of local law, the wage rate for student workers, interns and apprentices shall be at least the same age rate as other entry-level workers performing equal or similar tasks.